 When you feel frustration coming over you, lay down your pencil and step away.
 Don't work while you feel frustrated because only bad things can happen.
 You're essentially digging yourself into a hole.
 Don't abandon the work after you feel frustrated because you'll return to the work once you've cooled down.

 As hard as it is sometimes, the best course of action is to engage in another activity or work on something else .
 Do whatever can take your mind off of it.
 The standards are always to take a walk or whatever, but the important thing is to not dwell on it.

 Realizing that art is mind-bogglingly hard is an important realization.
 This isn't meant to scare you into not working, but you've got to realize that good drawings or paintings don't spring up immediately.
 It's a long process that can cause much anguish.
 If you put the right amount of pressure on yourself, then you'll make good work.

 4. Return When You've Chilled Out.

-When, and only when, you've settled your nerves then it's okay to pick the pencil back up.
+Once you've settled your nerves then it's okay to pick the pencil back up.
 You'll also find that you notice things about the work that you hadn't seen before.
-When you take a break, your eye has a chance to rest, which allows sharper focus when you return.
+When you put the work aside for a day or two then your eye has a chance to rest, which allows sharper focus once you return.

 All in all, everyone gets frustrated at one point or another.
 Nothing ever comes easy that is worth having.
+And knowing when to let yourself rest is as important as knowing when to work.
 I'll leave you with a quote from Bouguereau about the topic: